PM-Notes/How-To-Github/README.md

 ```

-# Success!
+## Success!
 If you browse to your GitHub repository page in a browser, you will see the new text file.

+When you dont want to commit changes directly to the master stream, we can create a branch.
+Branches can be reviewed by other team members before pushing to the master.
+Comments can be made on each change once all reveiwers are happy the branch can be pushed to GitHub and kepts in its own branch, or merged with the master.
+Or merged with any other branch for that matter.